-After the 5-in-1 multi-brand Hainanese restaurant in Hillion Mall, The Hainan Story is opening its 2nd outpost at Hotel Boss along Jalan Sultan.
-Official opening date is this Friday, 16 April 2021.
+After the 5-in-1 multi-brand Hainanese restaurant in Hillion Mall, The Hainan Story has opened its 2nd outpost at Hotel Boss along Jalan Sultan.

 It is of short walking distance from Lavender MRT, quite near to the hip Jalan Besar area.

 Good news for both early risers and supper-goers, The Hainan Story is a 24-hour concept with brand-new offerings.

 They call this the “instagrammable coffeehouse”, branded like a Singapore-style cha chan teng serving comforting Hainanese-style favourites.

 There are colourful splashes of red and green, tables done in the traditional kopitiam fashion, and a feature wall tiled to look like a Hainanese stage opera for #OOTD at the back of the restaurant.

 There are 7 brands under this umbrella, including The Hainan Story Bakery, The Hainan Story Coffee & Toast, Newspaper Hainanese Curry Rice, Uncle Robert Hainanese Western & BBQ, Wee Nam Kee Chicken Rice; along with new concepts of Jin Jin Golden Porridge and Whole Street White Kway Chap.

 What I was looking forward to most are the NEW items of Swiss Rolls and Cookies by ex-Antoinette Chef Pang Kok Keong, along with grilled dishes by ‘God of Kitchen’ Chef Austen Ong.
 Here’s more: